2003 TOYOTA COROLLA

 MY REPAIR

 The side transaxle cover is visible inside the left hand wheel well.
 I was happy to find that there is enough clearance to pull the cover by unbolting and tapping it off.
-NO cutting was needed, the red line is where I had thought I might have to cut.
+NO cutting was needed.
+The red line is where I had thought I might have to cut.

 THE OLD/NEW BEARINGS